samtaggart/data_threefold_projects_friends/info/projects/money_of_good/money_of_good.md

 date = "2020/08"
 funding_required_tft = "1,666,666"
 funding_required_usd = "250,000"
-description = "The goals of MoG Phase 2 are
-Meditation app: improve the calibration of the neurofeedback system and gamification of the app Banking app: implement the basic banking operations plus the sharing and donating features System integration: improve and automate the accounting of the Good credits scored by the meditation app with users' accounts on Cyclos
-Operational website: implement the registration and account management system on the website Build new partnerships and grow the commercial network: establishing a commercial partnership with <10 B-Corps for creating a credit reserve of 500 thousand USD for the issue of Goods
-Hardware acquisition: purchase of 80 Muse neuro-sensors and 80 basic smartphones Support the implementation of 20 Meditation Banks"
+description = "The goals of MoG Phase 2 are - Meditation app to improve the calibration of the neurofeedback system and gamification of the app.
+Banking app to implement the basic banking operations plus the sharing and donating features.
+System integration to improve and automate the accounting of the Good credits scored by the meditation app with users accounts on Cyclos.
+Operational website to implement the registration and account management system on the website.
+Build new partnerships and grow the commercial network, establishing a commercial partnership with 10 B-Corps for creating a credit reserve of 500 thousand USD for the issue of Goods.
+Hardware acquisition, purchase of 80 Muse neuro-sensors and 80 basic smartphones.
+Support the implementation of 20 Meditation Banks."

 ```